 The MS in Technology Management: A First for Farmingdale's School of Engineering Technology and a First for You

-The first and only graduate degree program of its kind offered by a SUNY school, the new Master of Science in Technology Management at Farmingdale State College will graduate professionals qualified to step into leadership roles in designing, developing, improving, and transforming the industrial systems that are the basis of much of the industry in the New York Metro area and throughout New York State.
+The first and only graduate degree of its kind offered by a SUNY school, the new Master of Science in Technology Management at Farmingdale State College will graduate professionals qualified to step into leadership roles in designing, developing, improving, and transforming the industrial systems that are the basis of much of industry in the New York Metro area and throughout New York State.

-Career opportunities abound, in industries such as Industrial Manufacturing, Robotics, Smart Technology, IT Supervisory Control and Data Acquisition, and Educational and Business Technology Development.
+Career opportunities abound in industries such as Industrial Manufacturing, Robotics, Smart Technology, IT Supervisory Control and Data Acquisition, and Educational and Business Technology Development.
 Job titles in these and similar industries include: